socketio/socket.io/Readme.md

 ## Documentation

-Please see the documentation [here](/docs/README.md).
+Please see the documentation [here](https://socket.io/docs/).

+The source code of the website can be found [here](https://github.com/socketio/socket.io-website).
 Contributions are welcome!

 ## Debug / logging